Cops: Man with pitchfork threatens driver

 Man with pitchfork threatens driver at Belmont Park, police say

-An Elmont man armed with a pitchfork has been charged with menacing and other crimes after he jumped onto the hood of a driver’s car at Belmont Park and demanded she call police on Thursday, Nassau police said.
+An Elmont man armed with a pitchfork has been charged with menacing and other crimes after he jumped onto the hood of a car at Belmont Park and demanded the driver call police, Nassau County police said.

 Rigoberto Herrera Luna, 33, of Hempstead Turnpike, attempted to remove the woman, 27, from her vehicle, police said.
-After police took Luna into custody, they said they found cocaine on him.
+After police took Luna into custody, they said, they found him in possession of cocaine.

-“The defendant was transported to a local hospital for evaluation,” police said in a news release.
+He was taken to a hospital for evaluation, police said in a news release.

 In addition to second-degree menacing, Luna was charged with second-degree attempted robbery, second-degree unlawful imprisonment, fourth-degree criminal mischief, resisting arrest, third-degree criminal possession of a controlled substance and fourth-degree criminal possession of a controlled substance.